-- (c) The unit has defaulted in meeting its payment / repayment obligations to the lender and has siphoned off the fund so that the funds have not been utilized for the specific purpose for which finance was availed of, nor are the funds available with the unit in the form of other assets. - (d) The unit has defaulted in meeting its payment / repayment obligation to the lender and has also disposed of or removed the movable fixed assets or immovable property given by it for the purpose of securing a term loan, without the knowledge of the bank / lender. - 5.4.3 Cut-off limits: While the penal measures would normally be attracted by all the borrowers identified as wilful defaulters or the promoters involved in diversion / siphoning of funds, keeping in view the present limit of Rs.25 lakh fixed by the Central Vigilance Commission for reporting of cases of wilful default by scheduled banks to Reserve Bank of India, any wilful defaulter with an outstanding balance of Rs.25 lakh or more would attract the penal measures stipulated at paragraph 6.6 below.
-The limit of Rs.25 lakh may also be applied for the purpose of taking cognisance of the instances of 'siphoning '/ 'diversion' of funds.
+5.4.3 While the penal measures would normally be attracted by all the borrowers identified as willful defaulters or the promoters involved in diversion / siphoning of funds, keeping in view the present limit of ₹ 25 lakh fixed by the Central Vigilance Commission for reporting of cases of willful default by scheduled banks to Reserve Bank of India, any willful defaulter with an outstanding balance of ₹ 25 lakh or more would attract the penal measures stipulated in the paragraph below.
+The limit of ₹ 25 lakh may also be applied for the purpose of taking cognisance of the instances of 'siphoning' / 'diversion' of funds.